hackclub/hackclub/workshops/responsive_navbar/README.md

 *Okay...
 Okay...
 Just kidding...
 That non existing classes hold some importance.
 FINE?
 Oh God.
 I'm not wasting your precious time...*

-Let's start by adding styles to a class `sidebar`
+Let's start by adding styles to a class named `sidebar`.

 ```css
 .sidebar {